marcinduma/LTRCLD-2557/docs/use-case1.md

 Hit ok to finish configuration for **CNC-Azure-01** fabric.

+!!!Info

+    VNET Peering - Virtual network peering enables you to seamlessly connect two or more Virtual Networks in Azure.
+The virtual networks appear as one for connectivity purposes.
+The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
+Like traffic between virtual machines in the same network, traffic is routed through Microsoft's private network only.

+    In our case by enabling Hub Network in Azure, we are acutally peering our User Virtual Network (VRF-01) with Infrastructure Virtual Network(overlay-1) in which Cloud Routers resides to allow communication.

 Under **temp-stretch-01** expand **"Template Properties"** and go to **"Template Properties"** main settings.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image89.png" width = 800>